lacegiovanni17/ReactJS_calculator_task_A/README.md

 * 📫 How to reach me chidike.henry@gmail.com

 ## Introduction
-The purpose of this assessment is to evaluate my abilities in creating a backend application for a conversational bot that confirms flight bookings.
+The purpose of this assessment is to evaluate my abilities in creating a frontend application for a calculator that renders calculations after taking  in inputs and operands with ReactJS
-This project will allow you to assess my proficiency in backend development, API integration, and my problem-solving approach.
+This project will allow you to assess my proficiency in fronted development, javascript, ReactJS, and my problem-solving approach.

 ## Technologies Used
 * ReactJS